Karl Lagerfeld: Personal life

-Lagerfeld was recognized for his signature white hair, black sunglasses, fingerless gloves, and high, starched detachable collars.
+Lagerfeld was recognised for his signature white hair, black sunglasses, fingerless gloves, and high, starched detachable collars.

 In 1972, Lagerfeld began a relationship with French aristocrat and socialite Jacques de Bascher, though he maintained that it was never sexual.
 "I infinitely loved that boy", Lagerfeld said of de Bascher, "but I had no physical contact with him.
 Of course, I was seduced by his physical charm".
-When de Bascher had an affair with the couturier Yves Saint Laurent, Saint Laurent's business partner and former lover Pierre Bergé accused Lagerfeld of being behind a gambit to destabilize the rival fashion house.
+When de Bascher had an affair with the couturier Yves Saint Laurent, Saint Laurent's business partner and former lover Pierre Bergé accused Lagerfeld of being behind a gambit to destabilise the rival fashion house.
 Jacques de Bascher died of AIDS in 1989, with Lagerfeld remaining at his bedside throughout the final stages of his illness.
 After Lagerfeld's death, tabloids reported that he was to be cremated and his ashes mixed with those of de Bascher, which Lagerfeld kept in an urn, or with those of his mother.

 Lagerfeld lived in numerous homes over the years: an apartment in the Rue de l'Université in Paris, decorated in the Art Deco style (1970s); the 18th-century Chateau de Penhoët in Brittany, decorated in the Rococo style (1970s to 2000); an apartment in Monte Carlo decorated until 2000 in 1980s Memphis style (from the early 1980s); the Villa Jako in Blankenese in Hamburg, decorated in the Art Deco style (mid-1990s to 2000); the Villa La Vigie in France (the 1990s to 2000), a 17th-century mansion (hôtel particulier) in the Rue de l'Université in Paris, decorated in the Rococo and other styles (1980s to the 2000s); an apartment in Manhattan, although he never moved into or decorated it (2006 to 2012); the summer villa El Horria in Biarritz, decorated in the modern style (1990s–2006); and a house dating from the 1840s in Vermont (from the 2000s).
 From 2007, Lagerfeld owned an 1820s house in Paris in Quai Voltaire decorated in modern and Art Deco style.

 A spread with pictures inside Lagerfeld's apartments in Paris and Monaco was published in Vogue.
 He also revealed his vast collection of Suzanne Belperron's pins and brooches.
-He used the color of one of her blue chalcedony rings as the starting point for the Chanel spring/summer 2012 collection.
+He used the colour of one of her blue chalcedony rings as the starting point for the Chanel spring/summer 2012 collection.

 Lagerfeld owned a red point Birman cat named Choupette, which, in June 2013, he indicated he would marry, if it were legal.
-According to reports, the designer included the feline in his will from 2015, and designated 1.5 million dollars for its care and maintenance.
+According to reports, the designer included the feline in his will from 2015, and bequeathed US$1.5 million dollars for its care and maintenance.